-Growing and harvesting grapes?
 Not only are grapes wonderful for eating, juicing, and winemaking, but they are also a beautiful ornamental plant.
-Remember that pruning your grapes is important, too.
-See how to grow and prune grapes.
+Grapevines should be planted in early spring and typically harvested in later summer and early fall.
+Remember that pruning your grapes in late winter is important, too.
+See how to grow grapes!

 Grape vines not only produce sweet and versatile fruits, they add an element of drama to a garden or landscape.
 They are vigorous growers, and with the proper pruning, they will produce fruit with ease within a few years and last for 30 years or more!